 In the 90s, a very young Marshall paired once again with John Fields to record and release an EP under their collaboration name of Marshmallow Fields.
 The single charted on the Billboard Top 100 dance charts and is still in rotation amongst DJs around the country.
 Although Charloff and Fields shared co-production credits, the release was executive produced by Steven Greenberg.
 His latest recording is on the album "94 East", featuring Prince -- Marshall appears on both keyboards as well as bass guitar.

 Marshall has played in the local scene in bands such as Boogie Wonderland, Westside, Saved By Zero and Star Fish.
 On the national platform, he has played rooms in Las Vegas including fronting the band Purple Reign (a Prince tribute) as a Prince impersonator.
-On September 6, 2009, he will be playing guitar with the band 94 East at the 2009 Rock and Roll Hall of Fame benefit concert.
-On keys will be legendary keyboardist Doc Fink from Prince and the Revolution.
+He has also played guitar with the band 94 East at the 2009 Rock and Roll Hall of Fame benefit concert with legendary keyboardist Doc Fink from Prince and the Revolution.